rosaneprado/pocRP/auth0-pocRP/README.md

-# Auth0 Python Web App Rosane Prado PoC
+# Auth0 Python Web App PoC

 This PoC demonstrates how to add authentication to a Python web app using Auth0.